Seleah/Feed-Reader-Testing/README.md

-# Project Overview
+# Project Back Story:

-In this project you are given a web-based application that reads RSS feeds.
-The original developer of this application clearly saw the value in testing, they've already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
-Unfortunately, they decided to move on to start their own company and we're now left with an application with an incomplete test suite.
-That's where you come in.
+In this project I was given a web-based application that reads RSS feeds.
+The original developer of this application clearly saw the value in testing, they already included [Jasmine](http://jasmine.github.io/) and even started writing their first test suite!
+Unfortunately, they decided to move on to start their own company and I was left with an application with an incomplete test suite.
+That's where I came in.

 ## Why this Project?